ChuckBryan/ProjectTyeBlogArticle/docs/readme.md

 dotnet sln add frontend
 ```

-This creates a Razor page webapp called "frontend."
-A solution file was also created and the frontend project was added.
+This creates a Razor page webapp and a solution file.

-Next, enter: `tye run`
+In the terminal, enter `tye run`

-Tye generates the following output:
+Tye generates output similar to the following

 ```powershell
 [10:19:48 INF] Executing application from D:\projects\ProjectTyeBlogArticle\src\tyedemo.sln